Night People (Lee Dorsey album)

-Night People is an album by the American R&B musician Lee Dorsey, released in 1978.
+Night People is an album by the American musician Lee Dorsey, released in 1978.
 It was Dorsey's final studio album, although a few country-influenced tunes were recorded before his death in 1986.

 Although the album failed to chart, the title track peaked at No. 93 on the Billboard Hot Soul Singles chart.

 Production

 The album was produced by Allen Toussaint, with whom Dorsey had collaborated many times over the years.
 Toussaint also wrote the album's songs.
 The producer used Chocolate Milk, a New Orleans band, as Dorsey's backup musicians.
 Irma Thomas provided backing vocals.

 Critical reception

 Robert Christgau deemed the album "astonishingly listenable," writing that "Dorsey's subtle, small-scale rock and roll genre statement defines songwriter-producer Toussaint better than Toussaint the performer ever has."
 Texas Monthly called the title track "a mad celebration of soul-stomping, pressure-cooking Crescent City spirit."
 High Fidelity wrote that "Dorsey is in fine shape for the bouncy, frequently humorous songs."
+The Gazette said that "the instrumentation is lively, brassy, and Dorsey's sophisticated soul vocalese shines bright."

 AllMusic called the album "a shade too slick, with hints of disco and a couple of rare mawkish misfires by Allen Toussaint."